 7. Celiac disease.

-Celiac disease is an allergic condition to a gluten protein found in foods made from wheat, rye, or barley.
+Celiac disease is an allergic condition to gluten protein found in wheat, rye, or barley foods.

 When gluten enters your small intestine, a severe allergic reaction occurs, leading to a loss of the ability of the intestine to absorb food (malabsorption).